mcdonc/.nixconfig/videos/musnix2/script.rst

 Box <https://youtu.be/hoB0pHZ0fpI>`_ or `NixOS 40: Converting an Existing NixOS Configuration To Flakes <https://youtu.be/Hox4wByw5pY>`_.

-I'm going to start in a place that is close to where I left off in video #83.
+I'm going to start in a place that is close to where I left off in my last video in the series.
 In that video, I used a virtual machine, so I couldn't really demonstrate what performance and monitoring latency was like in the real world.
-But in this video, I'll be configuring NixOS on real hardware, a Thinkpad P51 laptop.
-It's a six-year-old four-core 2.8Ghz Intel i7-7700HQ with 48MB of RAM.
-It gets scores of about 1300 single-core and 4400 multi-core in Geekbench 6.
+But in this video, I'll be configuring NixOS on real hardware, a Dell Optiplex 3070 micro (small form factor) desktop.
+It's a four-year-old six-core 2.2Ghz Intel i5-9500T with 32GB of RAM.
+It gets scores of about 1300 single-core and 4600 multi-core in Geekbench 6.
+You can get one on eBay today for about $130.

 Stuff
 -----